-CGCC recognizes the right of students and employees to use the grievance procedure without fear or concern for retaliation.
+CGCC prohibits retaliation based on students' or employees' use of the grievance procedure.
 Retaliation occurs when an adverse action is taken against an individual for engaging in protected activity.
 Adverse actions that are reasonably likely to deter a complaining individual or others from engaging in protected activity are prohibited by the College.
 Protected activity consists of